dariusgrant/dariusgrant.github.io/_posts/2021-01-29-Store-Retrieve-Remove-Arbitrary-Type-In-Map.md

 ```
 template <class T>
 void add( T t_){
+  auto typeIndex = std::type_index( typeid( T ) );
-  auto hash = typeid(T).hash_code();
+  auto hash = typeIndex.hash_code();
   m[hash] = t_;
 }

 template <class T>
 T get( T t_){
+  auto typeIndex = std::type_index( typeid( T ) );
-  auto obj = map.at( typeid(T).hash_code() );
+  auto obj = map.at( typeIndex.hash_code() );
   return std::any_cast<T>( obj );
 }

 template <class T>
 void remove( T t_){
+  auto typeIndex = std::type_index( typeid( T ) );
-  map.erase( typeid(T).hash_code() );
+  map.erase( typeIndex.hash_code() );
 }
 ```

 Of course there's some checks that must happen to make sure you're not casting an object that doesn't exist but that's trivial and should be handled accordingly.
-I personally chose to handle getting an object by using `std::optional` but it's also because I'm trying to use what I find while journeying through the standard library.
-The right tools are there.
+I personally chose to handle getting an object by using `std::optional` but it's also because I'm trying to use what I find while journeying through the standard library and get away from using pointers.
+There are many ways to do get the same result though so choose the right tools.

 ## What are the benefits and limitations?
 Obviously, the biggest benefit is that you can use this with any type dynamically without knowing what you need to add by compile-time.
 This is huge since C++ lack of reflection holds back a lot of potential for great development.
 Another benefit is that it's stored in an ordered map as the hash codes are the keys, which makes access logarithmic.
 It's also extendable to have more than one of the same type by using another data structure as the value such as `std::vector`.